scionproto/scion/doc/ColibriDesign.rst

 #.
 Monitoring is only necessary for E2E reservations.
    The monitoring system will simply ignore the segment reservations.
+   A version of an E2E reservation is valid until its expiration time, thus the validity of a reservation is always consistent in both data and control planes.
 #.
 A COLIBRI path is composed of one mandatory timestamp, one *InfoField* and
    a sequence of *HopFields*.
    This applies to both segment and E2E reservations.
 The